-BioSpatial H2O’s dynamic capabilities and adjustable climatic data allow analysis of water consumption in relation to state and national bioenergy policies (e.g., EPA [2010] and EU [2009]) as well as potential future policies.
-The model could be adapted for scenario analysis of alternative crop categories, locations where those crops are grown, and under alternative climatic conditions if the data is available.
-For example, BioSpatial H2O could be adapted to run scenarios looking at the water footprints of feedstock overtime as research and development (R&D) improves yields, drought tolerance, and other physiological factors.
-Future climate data (e.g., regression of Cligen data) to estimate the potential future crop water footprints could also be included.
-The results of such an analysis would help identify areas of risks associated with water consumption competition in particular regions among feedstocks and identify (R&D) pathways that increase or decrease the risk of water consumption competition.
-A potential scenario analysis of alternative future policies such as the Renewable Fuel Standard 2 (EPA 2010) and proposed revision could be examined in the context of potential future climatic conditions.

-BioSpatial H2O is not currently built to model “actual” blue water consumption.
-One example scenario analysis to reconcile farmer behavior with plant physiological requirements is the opportunity to run scenarios in a top down analysis of the theoretical blue water footprint compared to self-reported irrigation from the USDA (NASS 2013).
-This yield loss tolerance factor could be modified by state, county, or even station level to represent irrigation constraints and farmer’s choices with regards to irrigation.
+Although BioSpatial H2O is not currently built to model “actual” blue water consumption, the model could be used to reconcile farmer behavior with plant physiological requirements via scenarios that compare a top-down analysis of the theoretical blue water footprint with self-reported irrigation from the USDA (NASS 2013).
+This yield loss tolerance factor could be modified by state, county, or even station level to represent irrigation constraints and farmers’ choices and current practices.
 A potential analysis would include comparing actual yields to potential yields for a defined area, calculating the blue water footprint based on a yield loss tolerance factor reflecting actual yields, and comparing the blue water footprint to self-reported irrigation from the USDA (NASS 2013).

-BioSpatial H2O could be adapted for scenario analysis outside biofuels or the US.
-BioSpatial H2O can assess a wide array of agricultural commodities.
-The current version of There is potential to adapt the database and SD framework to evaluate the water consumption of other energy technologies or water consumption in biomass conversion to fuel, heat, or power.
-BioSpatial H2O be used as an input into decision-making in other sectors.
-BioSpatial H2O also has the potential to be adapted for analysis of water consumption of less researched regions (e.g., developing countries) of the world.
-BioSpatial H2O’s database could be modified for other geographic contexts where climate and soil data for running the model are available.
+BioSpatial H2O could also be adapted for scenario analysis of agricultural feedstocks not used for biofuels or regions outside the United States.
+This model can also assess a wide array of agricultural commodities.
+There is potential to adapt the database and SD framework to evaluate the water consumption of other energy technologies or water consumption in biomass conversion to fuel, heat, or power.
+In addition, BioSpatial H2O can be used as an input into decision-making in other sectors.
+The model also has the potential to be adapted for analysis of water consumption of less researched regions of the world (e.g., developing countries).
+Finally, BioSpatial H2O’s database could be modified for other geographic contexts where climate and soil data for running the model are available.

 Summary and Conclusions

-Our review of water consumption analysis literature revealed several limitations in existing water footprinting assessments that present a barrier to a more robust understanding of biofuel water consumption.
-Water consumption analyses often estimate aggregate water consumption from multiple sources, aggregate to national and geographic levels, cover a limited set of agricultural feedstocks, and lack flexibility to alter input assumptions.
+Our review of water consumption analysis literature revealed several limitations in existing water footprinting assessments; such limitations are barriers to a more robust understanding of biofuel water consumption.
+Water consumption analyses often estimate water consumption aggregated from multiple sources, aggregated to national geographic levels, cover a limited set of agricultural feedstocks, and lack flexibility to alter input assumptions.